jmk745/MulticoreProgramming/lab3/ReadMe.txt

         - Thread_Safe_KV_Store_2.cpp:        an upgraded version from the previous submitted ThreadSafeKVStore
         - Thread_Safe_KV_Store_2.h:          (DELTA) -> changed mutex locks for read-write locks

+    - Thread_Safe_KV_Store
+        - makefile:                          used to compile the files of this folder
+        - ThreadSafeKVStore.cpp:        	ThreadSafeKVStore from lab1
+        - ThreadSafeKVStore_2.h		contains mutex locks for read-write locks

     - Thread_Safe_Queue
         - makefile:                     used to compile the files of this folder
         - test_for_Thread_Safe_Queue:   main function that inits and test runs the DS